ImperialCollegeLondon/StrataTrapper/README.md

 * [Contributing](#contributing)
 * [References](#references)

-## What is StrataTrapper upscaling toolkit?
+## What is the StrataTrapper upscaling toolkit?

 This is a tool to generate heterogeneous fine-scale model with specific correlation lengths & update model for coarse two-phase flow simulation.